AI4Finance-Foundation/FinGPT/README.md

       'Financial Named Entity Recognition',] demo_inputs = [
-      "Glaxo's ViiV Healthcare Signs China Manufacturing Deal With Desano", "Apple Inc Chief Executive Steve Jobs sought to soothe investor concerns about his health on Monday, saying his weight loss was caused by a hormone imbalance that is relatively simple to treat.", 'gold trades in red in early trade; eyes near-term range at rs 28,300-28,600', 'This LOAN AND SECURITY AGREEMENT dated January 27 , 1999 , between SILICON VALLEY BANK (" Bank "), a California - chartered bank with its principal place of business at 3003 Tasman Drive , Santa Clara , California 95054 with a loan production office located at 40 William St ., Ste .',] demo_instructions = [
+      "Glaxo's ViiV Healthcare Signs China Manufacturing Deal With Desano", "Apple Inc. Chief Executive Steve Jobs sought to soothe investor concerns about his health on Monday, saying his weight loss was caused by a hormone imbalance that is relatively simple to treat.", 'gold trades in red in early trade; eyes near-term range at rs 28,300-28,600', 'This LOAN AND SECURITY AGREEMENT dated January 27 , 1999 , between SILICON VALLEY BANK (" Bank "), a California - chartered bank with its principal place of business at 3003 Tasman Drive , Santa Clara , California 95054 with a loan production office located at 40 William St ., Ste .',] demo_instructions = [